 The Holocaust and Genocide Studies course is designed to allow students an in-depth exploration of topics that typically generate high interest.
 Students will learn lessons on human behavior, citizen responsibility and accountability, the roots of prejudice, and the dangers of apathy and abuse of power.
-This course is offered at CHS only.
+This course is open to all high school students and will be hosted by the campus with the most students selecting the course.